Loading …

 Concise and intuitive

-Structural optimizations in the historical inventory offered the opportunity to consistently redesign the orientation for the entire area, the interior spaces and the media.
+Structural optimizations in the historical inventory offered the opportunity to consistently redesign the orientation for the entire area, the interior spaces and in the media.

 Flags as information carriers